Keisai EISEN (1790-1848)

 Click here to view image full size.

-Fine impression of the first edition.
-Fine colour and condition with the extra paper at left edge and the full handling area showing bottom right.
+Very fine impression of the true first edition.
+Fine colour and condition.
 Signed Yoshitoshi ga.

 Status: Available